Thy Slaughter

 Thy Slaughter is a British musical duo formed in 2014 that consists of producers A. G. Cook and Finn Keane (formerly Easyfun) under Cook's label PC Music.
-In 2014, the duo released only one original song, "Bronze", which appeared in the label's debut compilation album the next year.
-They did not release any new music until their 2023 debut album, Soft Rock, less than a month prior to the label switching to archival releases only.
+In 2014, the duo released only one original song, "Bronze", which appeared on the label's debut compilation album the next year.
+They did not release any new music until their 2023 debut album Soft Rock, less than a month prior to the label switching to archival releases only.

 The project was described by Stereogum as "faux-metal" in 2015.
 Clash said in 2023 that Thy Slaughter "revels in lawless pop futurism, embodying a truly boundary-less approach to neon-tinted sonic art," with "rock and pop aspects".
-Cook has cited rock bands such as Pixies, Nirvana, and The Strokes as influences for the project as well as Prince and Daft Punk.
+Cook has cited rock bands such as Pixies, Nirvana, and the Strokes as influences for the project as well as Prince and Daft Punk.

 History

 Keane has stated that he was friends with Cook since they were teenagers, with music being an "integral part" of that friendship.